Walmart's 40 best deals to snag this weekend: TVs, home essentials and more

 Best outdoor sales

-If your gardening dreams are bigger than your home's square footage, you can sow and cultivate plants and veggies in your own private patch, thanks to this ingenious garden bed.
-It provides a five-tier design that will allow you to create a little bit of paradise — on your porch or driveway, even in your laundry room.
+If your gardening dreams are bigger than your home's square footage, you can sow and cultivate an expansive amount of plants and veggies in one small space thanks to this ingenious garden bed.
+It provides a five-tier design that will allow you to create a little bit of paradise on your porch or driveway, or even in your laundry room.
 "My wife loves plants and herbs.
-This was perfect for planting flowers and herbs, so you don't need to bend down to pick em' off," gushed a gleeful gardener.
+This was perfect for planting flowers and herbs, so you don't need to bend down to pick em' off," gushed a gleeful gardener's spouse.
 "The five tiers make it so you can have a large variety of plants all going at the same time.
 The stand is nice and sturdy; it holds up well to strong winds around where I live."

 Best kitchen sales

-Getting yourself a new cookware ensemble is usually a pretty pricey proposition.
-That’s why Carote's eight-piece set for only $60 nearly made us spit out our coffee.
-The stunning (nonstick) collection includes a 9.5-inch frying pan skillet, an 11-inch frying pan skillet, a 4.5-quart sauté pan, a 1.8-quart saucepan, a 4.3-quart casserole dish and three lids.
+The stunning (nonstick) Carote eight-pie\ce cookware collection includes a 9.5-inch frying pan skillet, an 11-inch frying pan skillet, a 4.5-quart sauté pan, a 1.8-quart saucepan, a 4.3-quart casserole dish and three lids.
 The pans are made from induction-ready granite material, so they're safe for all stovetops.
-“I seriously had doubts, I was wrong,” admitted a fan.
+“I seriously had doubts; I was wrong,” admitted a fan.
 “I had been looking for pots and pans that do the exact same thing these pans do.
 Not one single ounce of regret buying these.
 These pots and pans deserve to be in everyone’s kitchens.
 You’re going to love them!”

 Cosori Air Fryer Toaster Oven$99$199Save $100